Bentonville, Arkansas: Major highways

 The major through route in Bentonville is Interstate 49/US 71.
 This fully controlled access, four-lane expressway is a discontinuous piece of a route ultimately planned to connect Kansas City, Missouri to New Orleans, Louisiana.
-Formerly designated as Interstate 540 with the re-designation as Interstate 49 being granted by the U S Department of Transportation Federal Highway Administration on March 28, 2014, the highway became the first freeway in the area when it was completed in the 1990s to relieve the former US 71 (now US 71B) of a much-increased demand of through travelers following the unanticipated and rapid growth of the Northwest Arkansas metro.
 Future plans for the I-49 corridor include completion of a freeway segment through between Fort Smith and Texarkana.
-The Bella Vista Bypass to the north was completed and opened in late 2021.

 Public transit

 Bentonville has one major provider of public transportation, Ozark Regional Transit, which operates in Benton/Washington Counties and is a broad bus-based fixed-route regional transit system.

 The nearest intercity bus service is provided by Jefferson Lines in nearby Fayetteville.

 Aviation

 The Bentonville Municipal Airport and Louise M. Thaden Field is owned by the city and serves general aviation.
 The nearest airport for commercial flights is Northwest Arkansas National Airport (XNA), located approximately 12 miles southwest of the city center, which opened in 1998.

 Utilities

 Water

 The City of Bentonville owns and operates a municipal water system that provides services to industrial, commercial and residential customers.
 Drinking water is purchased and pumped from the Beaver Water District treatment plant in Lowell.
 The city uses approximately 10 MUSgal of water per day on average.